zeroXten/cryptdoh/README.md

     message == plaintext #=> true

+The password must be at least **8 bytes** long.

+This library has been written to be simple and secure, at the cost of efficiency.
+If you're building a network protocol that needs to be fast, you probably don't want to use this.
+If storage space is an issue, you probably don't want to use this.
+However, if you just want to encrypt and decrypt something securely, without having to worry about implementation, you've come to the right place.

 ## Output

 The output you get from the encrypt function is basically just a string made up of Base64 encoded components, joined together with an ASCII period (0x2e):